 After the parameters are set up, the Before simulation run code is executed.
 Then, the agent’s create() function is called, dynamic variables are initialized, and the animation is created.
 The create() function is executed sequentially for all nested agents of the top-level agent.

 At this point, the creation of the model and the animation are basically completed.

 After the create() function, the start() function for each agent is called.
 Each agent creates and initializes its statecharts (each statechart enters its initial state) and events.
 Finally, the On startup code is executed, first on the innermost agents and then up the model tree.

-So, On startup code is executed at the final stage of model initialization, after all objects throughout the entire model have been constructed, connected, and initialized, and before anything else is done.
-This is a place for some additional initialization and starting object’s activities such as events.
+The On startup code of the top-level agent is executed the last: after all agents throughout the entire model have been constructed, connected, and initialized, and before anything else is done.
+This is a place for some additional initialization and starting agents’ activities such as events.